richiejp/Actors.jl/docs/src/index.md

 some other arbitrary actor for that matter).

 Finally there are a couple of new functions being used in the `Genesis!` handler.
-The first is `enter!` which allows us to create a new actor.
+The first is `invite!` which allows us to create a new actor.
 It returns the new actor's address (the type is called `Id` to avoid typing and anger pedants) which we can use to send it messages.